erickmsx/mostPopularSwiftRepositories/README.md

 ## What you can do:

-* You can see the list of repositories with details of the creator
+* You can see the list of repositories with details about the creator
 * Selecting one you can see their list of pull requests with informations about It

 ## Resources